dkleftogi/NGS_utilities/README.txt

 insertSizeAnalysisSingle.py
-filterVCF.py : Report somatic and germline variants based on certain criteria countLines : Count the lines in a gziped file, suitable for fastq
+filterVCF.py : Report somatic and germline variants based on certain criteria countLines : Count the lines in a gziped file, suitable for fastq findGermline.py : Find the fields that correspond to the germline sample